Hoftag

+History

+High Middle Ages

 From the feudal obligation of chief princes to stand by the king's side in word and deed, a consequent duty was derived by the time of the High Middle Ages to appear in person, at the request of the king, at royal assemblies in order to offer counsel and participate in decision-making.
 This was the so-called court attendance duty (Hoffahrtspflicht).
 The assemblies themselves were given various names in the different sources, such as parlamentum, conventus, colloquium, curia or curia regis.
 All these terms could be qualified with adjectives such as solemnis ("ceremonial") or magnus ("great") in order to clarify their nature.
 The Hoftag differed from the usual counsel meetings of the royal court essentially only in the additional participation of those invited.
 These could be princes, members of the nobility, prelates or representatives of foreign powers.
 From the 13th century, representatives of the free imperial cities were also invited to Hoftage.
 The assemblies were organised along the lines of a royal court meeting (Hofhaltung) and were firmly focussed on the king.

 When the king held such assemblies and whom he invited was entirely at his discretion.
 Hence, a distinction between the counsel given by the princes and their legal consent to a decision is difficult to make.
 However, it was from their obligation to advise the king, that the right soon emerged for the princes to be consulted on important matters concerning the empire, such as the declaration of an imperial military campaign.
 Exactly which matters the king had to be advised on and seek the approval of the princes seems to have been largely at the discretion of the king, so the Hoftage certainly cannot be viewed as an institutionalized joint exercise of power by the princes.

+Late Middle Ages

 Documents of the High and Late Middle Ages containing important policy decisions or orders concerning imperial estates emphasize that the decisions were made with the "advice" and "consent" of the princes.
 Both terms are used in such documents synonymously from a legal point of view.
 Those princes who were not invited or who found themselves in opposition to the king, did not, however, feel bound by the decisions of the Hoftage.

 Following the Great Interregnum of the 13th century, the role of the prince electors increased, since only they had the role of princes of the empire and gave their formal acceptance to royal decrees about imperial matters through so-called letters of consent (Willebriefe).
 But even here, no obligation is discernible on the part of king to call for such letters in his regulations.